Bowel cancer campaigner Deborah James says goodbye

-‘Nobody knows how long I’ve got left,’ the podcast host and author says

-Cancer campaigner Deborah James has announced she has been moved to hospice-at-home care.
+Earlier this week, cancer campaigner Deborah James announced she has been moved to hospice-at-home care.
 In a post on her social media channels, she said: “The time has come to say goodbye.”

 Friends and followers commented on her posts with messages of love and support, including podcast host Emily Clarkson, former Great British Bake Off winner Candice Brown, burn survivor and campaigner Katie Piper OBE, and ITV presenter Susanna Reid.